To and From – UK, Europe, US, Canada, and Australia

 The right transfer company passes on the savings to you while making sure you have an easy-breezy transfer experience.

-For your transfers to the Philippines, Azimo, Small World, WorldRemit, TransferWise, and XE help you save on fees while offering flexible transfer options.
+For your transfers to the Philippines – Azimo, Small World, WorldRemit, TransferWise, and XE are all leaders in helping you save on fees.

 Scope and quality of service are also major factors for choosing a currency transfer company that fits your needs.

-In our experience, TransferWise is excellent for bank transfers from anywhere, WorldRemit is great for your fast and affordable cash payouts, while XE and OFX are ideal for your large transfers are their telephone support becomes more important.
+In our experience, TransferWise is excellent for bank transfers from anywhere, WorldRemit is great for your fast and affordable cash payouts, while XE and OFX are ideal for your large transfers are their telephone strong telephone support.